 How do you find your credit rating?

-The good news is that you can get a copy of your credit file once a year for free as well as your credit score from online sites such as Creditsavvy, Equifax (previously called Veda) and Finder (which uses Equifax scores).
+The good news is that you can get a copy of your credit file once a year for Complimentary as well as your credit score from online sites such as Creditsavvy, Equifax (previously called Veda) and Finder (which uses Equifax scores).

 Depending on the credit reporting agency, you will receive a number out of 1000 or 1200 that’s broken down into five categories, from excellent to below average.
 If you fall into one of the lower categories, lenders may ask for more information or deny you credit.

 It’s worth checking your credit file before you apply for a loan to make sure the information is accurate and that you haven’t been the victim of fraud or identity theft.
-If there are mistakes, credit providers and reporting agencies are legally obliged to investigate and correct them free of charge.
+If there are mistakes, credit providers and reporting agencies are legally obliged to investigate and correct them Complimentary of charge.

 How to improve your credit score